dzuluaga/tutorial-loggly-api-proxy/README.md

               })
           ]
 ```

+__Note that you can declare multiple transporters.
+This provides the benefit of logging in multiple resources and apply different models (push or pull) to retrieve data from them, depending on the characteristics of requirements for logging.__

 #### 4. How to test it
 We will generate two types of exceptions.
 Custom and ReferenceError Exceptions.
 Use error parameter to raise this exception.